This article is part of our “Business Planning Guide“—a curated list of our articles that will help you with the planning process!

 A one-page business plan can serve two purposes.
 First, it can be a great tool to introduce the business to outsiders, such as potential investors.
 Since investors have very little time to read detailed business plans, a simple one-page plan is often a better approach to get that first meeting.
 Later in the process, a more detailed plan will be needed, but the one-page plan is great for getting in the door.

 This simple plan format is also great for early-stage companies that just want to sketch out their idea in broad strokes.
 Think of the one-page business plan as an expanded version of jotting your idea down on a napkin.
 Keeping the business idea on one page makes it easy to see the entire concept at a glance and quickly refine concepts as new ideas come up.
 Learn more about how to create a one-page business plan.

 External business plans, the formal business plan documents, are designed to be read by outsiders to provide information about a business.
 The most common use of a full business plan is to convince investors to fund a business, and the second most common is to support a loan application.
 Occasionally this type of business plan is also used to recruit or train or absorb key employees, but that is much less common.

-A formal business plan document is an extension of the internal business plan.
+A formal business plan document is an extension of the internal business plan, or the Lean Plan.
 It’s mostly a snapshot of the internal plan as it existed at a certain time.
 But while the an internal plan is short on polish and formality, a formal business plan document should be very well-presented, with more attention to detail in the language and format.
 See example business plans in our sample plan library to give you an idea of what the finished product might look like.